potocpav/activity-tracker/README.md

 ## Features

-- **Multiple Workout Tracking**: Track any type of workout data with customizable units and values
+- **Multiple Activities Tracking**: Track any type of activity data with customizable units and values
 - **Flexible Data Visualization**: Analyze your progress with interactive charts, including box plots, line graphs, and histograms
 - **Simple and Intuitive**: Clean interface focused on quick data entry and easy analysis
-- **Smart Organization**: Tag your workouts and filter data to focus on what matters to you
+- **Smart Organization**: Tag your activities and filter data to focus on what matters to you

 ## ToDo List

-In order to make this app a full-featured management app for workout data, the following list of features must be implemented:
+In order to make this app a full-featured management app for activity data, the following list of features must be implemented:

 ### Features